jwhitham/spdif-bit-exactness-tools/README.md

 and displays the results on some LEDs, indicating whether it is bit-exact and whether it is 16-bit or 24-bit.

+The [pico](pico) subdirectory contains a program for the Raspberry Pi Pico board which will decode S/PDIF data and compare with the expected test pattern.
+This prints a report via the serial console, indicating whether the input is bit-exact and whether it is 16-bit or 24-bit.

 Instructions
 ------------